PowerShell/Community-Blog/Posts/2021/11/tfl-formatenumeration.md

 ## Scoping of $FormatEnumerationLimit

 One interesting thing I found is that `$FormatEnumerationLimit` is scoped differently to my expectations.
-If you use a format command within a function/script (i.e. a child of the global scope), the command only uses the value from the global scope.
+If you use a format command within a function or script (a child of the global scope), the command only uses the value from the global scope.

 The following code contains a function to illustrate the issue: